Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 - [Sass](https://sass-lang.com/dart-sass)
 Sass is a CSS preprocessor.
 The coder must write (CSS) classes in the style.scss file.
 There is no style.css file.
-When the app compiles, the under-the-hood webpack transpiles the style.scss file into CSS, a process to which the coder is oblivious.
+When the app compiles, the under-the-hood webpack transpiles the style.scss file into CSS.
 - [Mapbox](https://www.mapbox.com/)
 - [React Map GL](https://visgl.github.io/react-map-gl/)